annachen368/Simple-compose-multiplatform/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Compose Multiplatform project targeting Android and iOS.

 Flow:
 (screens + viewModels) -> repository -> (storage + network)